aleen42/PersonalWiki/Programming/JavaScript/Framework/webpack/loader/loader.md

 - ng-annotate: A loader to annotate dependency injections in Angular.js applications.
 - node: Loads .node files that are produced using node-gyp.
 - required: Require a whole directory of trees in bulk.
-Require JS, Import CSS and imports stuff in it. icons Generates iconfont from .svg files (uses gulp-iconfont) markup-inline Inline SVGs to HTML.
-It’s very useful when applying icon font or applying CSS animation to SVG. block-loader Generic loader for rewriting only parts of files, based on content start/end delimiters. bundler-configuration Bundler configuration loader, a tool to include bundler configuration in the resulting build.
+Require JS, Import CSS and imports stuff in it.
+- icons: Generates iconfont from .svg files (uses gulp-iconfont)
+- markup-inline: Inline SVGs to HTML.
+It’s very useful when applying icon font or applying CSS animation to SVG.
+- block-loader: Generic loader for rewriting only parts of files, based on content start/end delimiters.
+- bundler-configuration: Bundler configuration loader, a tool to include bundler configuration in the resulting build.
-console: Prints the resolved require of webpack to the console.
+- console: Prints the resolved require of webpack to the console.
-solc: Compiles Solidity code (.sol) and returns JavaScript objects with Application Binary Interface (ABI) and bytecode ready for deployment to Ethereum.
+- solc: Compiles Solidity code (.sol) and returns JavaScript objects with Application Binary Interface (ABI) and bytecode ready for deployment to Ethereum.
-web3: Deploys Ethereum VM bytecode and returns ready-to-use JS instances of deployed smart contracts.
+- web3: Deploys Ethereum VM bytecode and returns ready-to-use JS instances of deployed smart contracts.
 Also returns initialized Web3 object.
-includes: Load any text file and support nested includes
+- includes: Load any text file and support nested includes
-combine: Combine results from multiple loaders into one object
+- combine: Combine results from multiple loaders into one object
-regexp-replace: Replace RegExp matches with a string
+- regexp-replace: Replace RegExp matches with a string